ezsystems/LegacyBridge/INSTALL.md

 of a spoiled brat, and has high expectations from its collaborators.

 ### Add legacy routes
-Edit `app/config/routing.yml`, and add the LegacyBundle routes.
+Edit `app/config/routing.yml`, and add the LegacyBundle routes at the end of the file.

 ```
 _ezpublishLegacyRoutes: